Ofc. Teresa Fuller

 The incident is being investigated by the Spokane Investigative Regional Response (SIRR) Team.

-Once on the ground, officers moved in and took the male into custody.
-Medical aid was rendered and the subject was transported to an area hospital for treatment of his injuries.
+Once on the ground, officers moved in and took the male, still actively struggling with officers, into custody.
+Medical aid was rendered almost immediately as medics had already staged nearby.
+The subject was transported to an area hospital for treatment of non-life threatening injuries.

 Officers on scene were equipped with body worn cameras.
 Any footage captured by the body cameras, as well as any captured by cameras in the area, will be reviewed by investigators.

 The Officer Involved Protocol was enacted.
-The SIRR Team is on-scene investigating the incident and processing the scene.
-A firearm was recovered near where the subject was taken into custody.
+The SIRR Team is on-scene investigating the incident.
 The SIRR Team is comprised of multiple agencies in eastern Washington, including the Spokane Police Department, the Washington State Patrol and the Spokane County Sheriff’s Office.